smikhalevski/doubter/README.md

 // ❌ ValidationError: type at /: Must be a boolean
 ```

-The callback passed to `corce` method is called only if the input value doesn't conform the requested type.
-If coercion
-isn't possible, return `d.NEVER`.
+The callback passed to the
+[`corce`](https://smikhalevski.github.io/doubter/classes/doubter_core.CoercibleShape.html#coerce) method is called only
+if the input value doesn't conform the requested type.
+If coercion isn't possible, return `d.NEVER`.

 # Introspection